This recipe for Shepherd’s Pie might be even better than the original pot roast and potatoes. Cut up

 - Freshly-ground pepper

-- Spray butter or thin slices of butter
+- Thin slices of 1-2 tablespoons butter

 - Cover peeled potatoes with water and boil until tender.
 Drain.